billo32/blog.dmitrybilichenko.com/data/blog/sample-routes/how-to-containerized-next-app.md

 ## Preparation for containerization

-First of all, in root directory of your Next application (I hope you already have got Next App) you should create Dockerfile with name **Dockerfile** and put inside folowing lines:
+First of all, in root directory of your Next application (I hope you already have got Next App) you should create Dockerfile with name **Dockerfile** and put inside following lines:

 ```dockerfile:Dockerfile
 # Build Stage